 Above: The spadix flowers are arranged in a diamond patten, opening from the bottom upward.
 Drawing courtesy Kurt Stüber's Online Library.

 Below: The leaves are erect, sword-like, flat but with a raised central vein that is slightly off-center, smooth but sometimes wavy margins.
 The spadix angles outward from the scape while the spathe continues upward.

 Below: Each flower has a large green ovary surrounded by the stamens with yellowish anthers and the small brownish tepals.
 The base of the plant is typically pinkish tinged.

 Eloise Butler planted Sweet Flag several times in the early years of the Garden.
 In 1908 she brought in plants from Stony Brook Reservation in Massachusetts and in 1910 from Kelsey's Nursery in Salem, Massachusetts.
-Gardener Ken Avery reported replanting the species in 1965.
+Martha Crone planted it in 1948 and Gardener Ken Avery reported replanting the species in 1965.

 Sweet Flag was originally introduced to North America by Europeans and is now found in most of the eastern 2/3 rds of North America and is known on the west coast.

 Both A. calamus and A. americanus are found in Minnesota, with A. americanus being the native variety which has very extensive distribution across the state whereas A. calamus is reported to be far less frequent but the DNR no longer does county by county tracking of the species.